MubassirAhmed/ELT-Data-Pipeline/README.md

 ```

 ## Known Issues
-* Some transformations scripts are not idempotent and so backfilling creates duplicate records
+* Some transformations scripts are not idempotent and so backfilling currently creates duplicate records.